moajs/moa2/README.md

 # Moa 2 = Moa with koa 2

-Moa2 is a open-source web framework based koa、mongoose、bluebird、ava that’s optimized for programmer happiness and sustainable productivity.
+Moa2 is a open-source web framework based koa 2.x、mongoose、bluebird、ava that’s optimized for programmer happiness and sustainable productivity.
 It lets you write beautiful code by favoring convention over configuration.